fatihardazengin/fatihardazengin/HowToInstallRtl8821ceDriverOnFedora34.md

-# How to Install RTL8821CE Drivers On Fedora 34.
+# How to Install RTL8821CE Driver On Fedora 34.
 [Home Page](index.md)

 [Disclamier](disclamier.md)